Skip to main content

 Build

 This exercise fits well into upper body, push, or arm-focused workouts.
-To make it easier, use a lighter weight and shorten the range slightly; to make it harder, slow the lowering phase or pause briefly at the bottom of each rep.
+Use a lighter weight and shorten the range to reduce difficulty; slow the lowering phase or pause at the bottom of each rep to increase the challenge.

 1. Position yourself in front of a cable machine with a rope attachment fixed to the highest pulley point and grasp each end of the rope with palms facing each other.